No phrases to display

 Should you have any question, please contact us at colloquia.ceranea@uni.lodz.pl.

-THEMATIC PANELS:
+THEMATIC SECTIONS:

 Constantinopolitan education, Constantinopolitan university – marking the 1600 anniversary of the Theodosian constitutions